MStylesMS/ParadoxFX/docs/ParadoxFX_Func_Spec.md

 - **Integration**: Coordinates with background music for seamless audio experience
 - **Use Cases**: Guided instructions, hints, character voices, announcements

+##### Unified Volume & Ducking (Phases 8–9)
+Volume resolution precedence (highest → lowest):
+1. Command `volume` (absolute 0–200)
+2. Command `adjustVolume` (delta -100..+100 % applied to base)
+3. Zone base `volume` (INI)

+If both are supplied a warning is emitted and `adjustVolume` is ignored.

+Ducking applies a single negative percentage `ducking_adjust` to BACKGROUND MUSIC ONLY while any duck trigger is active (speech, video if configured, or manual future hooks).
+Ducks do not stack.
+When the last trigger ends background returns to its pre-duck level.

+Telemetry (events only): `effective_volume`, `pre_duck_volume`, `ducked` are published on playback outcomes and background recompute events (not in steady state status stream).

 <!-- Volume Safety and Control:
 - max_volume setting provides safety limits for all audio subsystems
 - MPV --volume-max argument enforces hard limits at the player level